 — Android Authority (@AndroidAuth) August 7, 2018

 This is better for power users that need a near-constant earphone presence.
-While 76% of poll respondents (n=5,120) use their headphones under 3 hours a day, those that need more than that should look to models like the Jabra Elite 65t.
+While 76 percent of poll respondents (n=5,120) use their headphones under three hours a day, those that need more than that should look to models like the Outlier Air or the Jabra Elite 65t.

 Best sound quality: Sennheiser Momentum True Wireless